 But where there is great need, there is also great opportunity.
 A tutoring outreach within the prison is a very practical way to help men and women prepare for a better life when they are released.
 If you love people, enjoy reading, and like to teach this could be an exciting and fulfilling ministry.

-Download Prison Fellowship’s Volunteer Opportunity Bulletin about tutoring inmates.
+- Download Prison Fellowship®'s Volunteer Opportunity Bulletin about tutoring prisoners.
 Share it with others in your church who might be interested.

 - Begin to pray about what God wants you to do, and ask Him to open doors for literacy tutoring in a nearby prison where the need is greatest.

-- Start a book drive to collect low-level reading materials that can be used in tutoring inmates or donated to a prison library.
+- Start a book drive to collect low-level reading materials that can be used in tutoring prisoners or donated to a prison library.

 - Equip yourself for ministry.
 Literacy Missions Connections (www.literacymissionsconnectionssbc.net) trains leaders to teach adults to read and write.
 Also, ABC Literacy Resources (www.abcliteracy.org) specializes in helping adults with learning disabilities.

-- Contact your local PF staff at 800-251-7411 to inquire about existing programs or starting a new program at a nearby facility.
+- Contact your local Prison Fellowship staff at 800-251-7411 to inquire about existing programs or starting a new program at a nearby facility.

 Teaching prisoners to read and write is a wonderful way to demonstrate the love of Christ.
 Just imagine the doors opened and barriers removed.
 Most of all imagine prisoners now able to read and understand the life-giving words of the Bible for themselves.
 It could certainly change hearts, minds, and eternal destinies.